 Some colleges that offer courses such as a Bachelor of Technology (B.Tech.) or Bachelor of Engineering (B.E.) in Civil Engineering include:

-Programmes are subject to change, it is advisable to check directly with a school for current programme availability.
+Programs are subject to change, it is advisable to check directly with a school for current program availability.